-More Delicious Low-Carb Soups You Might Like:
+More Delicious Low-Carb Soups:

 Weekend Food Prep:

-This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!
+This recipe has been added to a category called Weekend Food Prep where you’ll find recipes you can prep or cook on the weekend and eat during the week!

 Ground Beef and Sauerkraut Soup

-- 1 lb. lean ground beef (less than 10% fat)
+- 1 lb. ground beef (see notes)

-- 2-3 tsp. olive oil (depending on your pan)
+- 2 tsp. olive oil

-- 1 can (14.5 oz. can) diced tomatoes with juice
+- 1 14.5 oz. can diced tomatoes

 - 1 T sweetener of your choice

-- 1 T Worcestershire sauce (gluten-free if needed)
+- 1 T Worcestershire sauce (see notes)

-- 3-4 dried bay leaves
+- 4 dried bay leaves

-- 3 T minced parsley or 1-2 T dried parsley
+- 3 T minced parsley (see notes)

 - 1 tsp. dried rubbed sage

-- 1 large onion, chopped small
+- 1 medium onion, chopped small

 - 1 T minced garlic (or less if you’re not that fond of garlic)